tsangiotis/tsangiotis.github.io/_posts/2020-03-17-todo-through-coronavirus.md

 <a target="_blank"  href="https://www.amazon.com/gp/product/0060882417/ref=as_li_tl?ie=UTF8&camp=1789&creative=9325&creativeASIN=0060882417&linkCode=as2&tag=tsangiotis-20&linkId=813ee36337f39455c6aa2a8180b7c07c"><img border="0" src="https://ws-na.amazon-adsystem.com/widgets/q?_encoding=UTF8&MarketPlace=US&ASIN=0060882417&ServiceVersion=20070822&ID=AsinImage&WS=1&Format=_SL160_&tag=tsangiotis-20" ></a><img src="//ir-na.amazon-adsystem.com/e/ir?t=tsangiotis-20&l=am2&o=1&a=0060882417" width="1" height="1" border="0" alt="" style="border:none !important; margin:0px !important;" />
 </td>
 <td width="70%">
-This is the thrilling story behind "the Queen of the Skies" -- the Boeing 747 -- as told by Joe Sutter, one of the most celebrated engineers of the twentieth century, who spearheaded its design and construction.
+<p>This is the thrilling story behind "the Queen of the Skies" -- the Boeing 747 -- as told by Joe Sutter, one of the most celebrated engineers of the twentieth century, who spearheaded its design and construction.</p>

-Almost everything about the 747 were unprecedented and his team were not the most star spangled awesome people at Boeing.
+<p>Almost everything about the 747 were unprecedented and his team were not the most star spangled awesome people at Boeing.
 Those were chasing the supersonic dream.
-Guess who stand at airports watching the plain __they__ designed to take off and land countless times everyday.
+Guess who stand at airports watching the plain <strong>they</strong> designed to take off and land countless times everyday.</p>

-If you are a maker, an aviation enthisiast or you like stories that leave a mark, there is a book for you.
+<p>If you are a maker, an aviation enthisiast or you like stories that leave a mark, there is a book for you.</p>
 </td>
 </tr>
 </table>